 Deciding if Trello is for You

 It's ideal when you stumble across a single, flexible tool that can meet multiple needs.
 Master the one tool, get multiple benefits.
 Trello has the potential to be that One Tool.
-If you spend time learning Trello's features and refining your boards and lists so they accurately reflect how you think and work, you could conceivably rely on Trello for all your grant writing and proposal management tasks.
+If you spend time learning Trello's features and refining your boards and lists so they reflect how you think and work, you might find you can rely on Trello for all your grant writing and proposal management tasks.

-If you are someone who uses a mobile phone more than a computer, you'll appreciate the Trello app, which works as well (or even better) than the Web-based version of Trello.
-The app gives you the same functionality as the Web version, including access to all of your boards and lists and the ability to add details to cards.
+If you are someone who uses a mobile phone more than a computer, you'll want to download Trello's app.
+The app version provides the same functionality as the Web version, including access to all of your boards and lists and the ability to add details to cards.

 Free vs. Paid Trello Accounts